CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 In order to prevent risks from malicious programs, a concept for the protection against malicious programs MUST be created and implemented.
 It must consider the threatened IT systems as well as the possible infection pathways (external interfaces, removable media, service and parameterization / programming devices) and determine appropriate technical and organizational protective measures.

-When using anti-virus software on OT components MUST consider whether and in what configuration the operation of anti-virus software is supported by the manufacturer.
-If this is not the case, the need for alternative protection mechanisms MUST be considered in a risk analysis.
+When using anti-virus software on OT components, it must be considered whether and in what configuration the operation of anti-virus software is supported by the manufacturer.
+If this is not the case, the need for alternative protection procedures MUST be considered in a risk analysis.

 Used virus protection software MUST be supplied with current signatures.
 The antivirus concept MUST set the update strategy.
 This includes the reference to signatures, their distribution methods and the frequency of updating.
 The reference and distribution of signatures can be automated.
 The receipt of virus signatures by OT systems MUST NOT take place directly from the Internet, but must be done indirectly via a proxy or virus signature distribution service.
 The interface systems MUST be operated separately from the OT environment in a standalone zone (eg, DMZ).